The Perfect Getaway: Get your group together for an amazing week in Key West

 Morning

 Dedicate time this morning to all the local activities you might have missed on your first day of exploring.
-Start with a convenient breakfast and coffee at Morrison’s Market in Casa Marina before walking to the Key West Butterfly and Nature Conservatory to immerse yourself amid hundreds of free-flying butterflies and exotic birds.
-History buffs shouldn’t miss the Mel Fisher Maritime Museum where you can learn about a 1622 Spanish shipwreck and the infamous Key West treasure hunter who found it — ornate jewelry, canons, gold and silver coins included.
+Start with a convenient breakfast and coffee at Morrison’s Market in Casa Marina before walking to the Key West Butterfly and Nature Conservatory to immerse yourself among hundreds of free-flying butterflies and exotic birds.
+History buffs shouldn’t miss the Mel Fisher Maritime Museum, where you can learn about a 1622 Spanish shipwreck and the infamous Key West treasure hunter who found it — ornate jewelry, canons, gold, and silver coins included.

 Afternoon

 You won’t want to leave the Keys without enjoying a proper beach day, so make your way back to Casa Marina, home of the largest private beach in Key West.
-Relax in the sand and sea, paddle around in a kayak or boost your adrenaline by renting Jet Skis.
+Relax in the sand and sea, paddle around in a kayak, or boost your adrenaline on a rented Jet Ski.
 For the ideal experience, reserve a beachfront daybed.
-When it’s time for lunch, the attentive hotel staff can bring food and drinks straight to you.
+When it’s time for lunch, the attentive resort staff can bring food and drinks straight to you.

 Evening